jweiland-net/pfflexslider/Documentation/ChangeLog/Index.rst

 - {slider.image} is now of type ObjectStorage
 - Update link and image in TCA
 - Add strict types where possible
+- Update FlexSlider from 2.2.2 to 2.7.2
+- Update jquery from version 1.11.1 to 3.5.1
+- jquery will now be loaded by pfflexslider instead of Google Libs because of DSGVO